Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 In one particularly striking case, we found a large enterprise NOC whose CMDB contained less than 60% of its actual infrastructure components.
 This severely limited the NOC's ability to assess incident impact and perform root cause analysis effectively.

 Another organization we assessed was using a home-grown tool to provide stack configuration information for its customers.
-However, this tool was not integrated with its monitoring systems, requiring analysts to manually search for information during incidents, which often led to delays and inaccuracies.
+However, this tool was not integrated with its monitoring systems, requiring analysts to manually search for information during incidents, often leading to delays and inaccuracies.

 Our modernization recommendations